4400 Service Animals and Emotional Support Animals

 Should an Emotional Support Animal or Service Animal be removed from campus and the premises for any reason, the Owner is expected to fulfill the Owner’s housing obligation for the remainder of the housing contract.

-Students should contact the Resource Office on Disabilities for any exception to this policy.
-Employees should contact the Office for Equal Opportunity Programs.
+Students should contact Student Accessibility Services (“SAS”) for any exception to this policy.
+Employees should contact the Office of Institutional Equity and Accessibility (“OIEA”).

-Office for Equal Opportunity Programs – responsible for facilitating individual accommodations for current or prospective Yale employees with disabilities
+- Responsible for facilitating individual accommodations for current or prospective Yale employees with disabilities.

-Owner – responsible for contacting ROD/OEOP and following all policies and procedures with respect to his or her Service Animal.
+- Responsible for contacting SAS/OIEA and following all policies and procedures with respect to his or her Service Animal.